 On 4 February 2011 it was decided that Gazprom EP International would be this company, and over the next three years, the assets of Gazprom ЕР International B.V. and Gazprom zarubezhneftegaz were merged.

-Gazprom EP International currently operates in the following regions: Uzbekistan, Tajikistan, Vietnam, Libya, Algeria, Nigeria, Venezuela, Bolivia, Argentina, Bangladesh, India, the Dominican Republic, Germany, the Netherlands, the North Sea.
+Gazprom EP International currently operates in the following regions: Uzbekistan, Tajikistan, Kyrgyzstan, Vietnam, Libya, Algeria, Nigeria, Venezuela, Bolivia, Argentina, Paraguay, Bangladesh, India, the Dominican Republic, Germany, the Netherlands, the North Sea.